HeinoPortfolio/Java/Appointment Application/Readme.md

 # Appointment Application
 ***
-<p>This README file shows the general structure of the Inventory Folder.
+<p>This README file shows the general structure of the Appointment Application Folder.
 Below you will find a general listing of the contents of the each folder in the project.
 </p>
 <b>Note: The application will not run without the username and password for the database.
 These can be furnished upon request.</b>